-An interface is a collection of variable names that could be declared by a class.
+An interface is a collection of instance variable names to be implemented by a class, combined with a derivation requirement for the class.
 A class implements an interface when it

-- declares (or inherits) a public instance variable for each variable in the interface; and - specifically declares its intention to implement the interface.
+- declares (or inherits) a public instance variable for each variable in the interface; - is derived from the class required by the interface, if any; and - specifically declares its intention to implement the interface.